Timeline of the COVID-19 pandemic in Japan: May 2020

 On 1 May, distribution of stimulus payments began for residents of small towns and villages.

 On 3 May, Prime Minister Abe announced that it was unlikely that the government would be able to enact his 2018 plan to revise Article 9 of the Japanese Constitution, known as the "Peace Constitution", as a result of disruption caused by the pandemic.
 Democratic Party for the People leader Yuichiro Tamaki recommended resuming the project after the pandemic had ended.

 On 4 May, the Japanese government extended the nationwide state of emergency until the end of May, as new infections had not slowed enough.
 The prime minister stated that restrictions would be reassessed after 14 May.

-As of 6 May, before Governor Hirofumi Yoshimura announced his own standards for Osaka Prefecture, which is named as "Osaka model", he expressed his desire for the Japanese government to clearly describe the requirements to lift the state of emergency.
-Later, Minister Nishimura said that the comments were somewhat confusing and that he would set standards later.
-Later, Yoshimura changed the critical tone of the remarks and apologize to the Minister Nishimura, on Twitter.
-However, he expressed his anxiety and disappointment with the government, strongly stating that he would reveal his beliefs as a politician.
+From 6 to 7 May, Governor Hirofumi Yoshimura and Nishimura engaged in a dispute in the press and social media about the government's requirements to lift the state of emergency.
+Yoshimura eventually apologized for the tone of his remarks.

 On 7 May, schools in the lightly affected prefectures of Aomori and Tottori were reopened.

-On 8 May, strict guidelines for testing were relaxed in order to allow more people to be tested.
+On 8 May, guidelines for testing were relaxed to allow more people to be tested.

-On May 9, Tōhoku region had its first reported COVID-19 death.
+On May 9, Tōhoku region had its first reported COVID-19 death, from Miyagi Prefecture.

 On 10 May, Health, Labor and Welfare Minister Kato Katsunobu announced plans to provide government subsidies to assist businesses with paying workers, following COVID-related impacts to sales.

-On 11 May, Japan's Ministry of Health, Labour and Welfare announced plans to approve a COVID-19 antigen test kit to provide faster results than the PCR test.
+On 11 May, MHLW announced plans to approve a COVID-19 antigen test kit, which would provide faster results than the PCR test.
 Yuriko Koike announced that paperwork issues had resulted in a miscount of cases in Tokyo.
 111 were omitted and 35 were duplicated, for a net increase of 76.
 These were set to be added to the total case count for Tokyo on 12 May.

-In the midst of this, criticism and concern are growing as there is not enough discussion about increasing the supply of the coronavirus test, and the issue of the extension of the retirement age of the prosecutor Kurokawa is being led by the Abe Cabinet.
-Yukio Edano insisted that it was not right for the Japanese government to push the bill through turmoil during a disaster like a thief in a fire scene.
-A few days later, Japanese Government and Abe Cabinet declared that they would rescind the legal change of prosecutor's retirement.